CUNY Civil Service Employee Handbook

 Fingerprints & Fees (TOP)

 All Civil Service employees are required to pay processing and fingerprinting fees.
-The fingerprinting fee is made payable to "New York State Division of Criminal Justice Services".
 Processing fees vary, depending on your title and salary.
-All fees are to paid by a postal money order only.
+All fees are to be paid by a postal money order only.

 If you apply for more than one civil service position you will be required to pay a processing fee for each position.
 If you have fingerprints on file, you will not have to have pay an additional fee for fingerprints provided there is no break in service of more than thirty (30) days.